New Resource

 • Compression and artifact cleanup — reduces blocky compression and chroma noise on highly compressed clips

-• GPU-accelerated processing — uses NVIDIA CUDA and Apple Metal for faster previews and renders
+• GPU-accelerated processing — uses NVIDIA CUDA, AMD, and Apple Silicon acceleration for faster previews and renders

 When to Use Nyx vs Other Topaz Models